 Britannica International School(pending)

-National Curriculum for England/IGCSEs/IB Diploma; ages 3-18; co-ed; day; independent’ privately owned; 900 pupils
+National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 900 students

-Another entry from the Nord Anglia stable.
-Based in Budapest’s popular 3rd district which contains ‘old Buda’.
-Offering an international version of a British education (taught in English).
+Based in Budapest’s popular 3rd district which contains ‘old Buda’ in shiny facilities, which have been recently upgraded, particularly for science, computing, performing and visual arts and sports.
+Owned by the global Nord Anglia Education Group and offering an international version of a British education (taught in English).
 Students from over 70 nationalities speaking 25 different languages make this a truly international school.
-New senior school under construction.

 Click here to read our full review of the The British International School, Budapest.